No one on earth or even in mythology defeated Death, except Jesus. Life finally conquered death. Can you feel it?

 Non-Christian Views on the Afterlife

-I do not claim to be an expert on comparative religion and welcome input from those more skilled than I on this section.
-Nonetheless, I believe that comparing the views of non-Christians and Christians concerning life after death provides useful context for the discussion about Jesus’ resurrection.
+Comparing the views of non-Christians and Christians concerning life after death provides useful context for the discussion about Jesus’ resurrection.

 A key theme is the Day of Judgment (Qiyamah), when the body and soul are again reunited and resurrected for consignment to the splendid gardens of paradise or torturous fires of hell.
 Between death and resurrection, individuals are subjected to a preliminary trial in the grave by the angels Munkar and Nakir and given a preview of their destiny in the Hereafter (Aakhirah).